Solar Power Guides & Rankings Canada 2021

 Insights:

 • Nunavut, while having the northernmost communities in our assessment, receives more annual solar irradiation than 5 other provinces and territories.
-This is due primarily to extremely long summer days and low cloud cover relative to coastal provinces.
+This is due primarily to extremely long summer days and low cloud cover relative to Pacific and Atlantic coastal areas.

 • Southern Saskatchewan, Alberta, and Manitoba receive more solar irradiation than anywhere else in Canada.